Wildcat Head Logo

 Center for Student Success for counseling, tutoring, and more!

-• Christ-like Character: view self as a reflective occupational being with need for balance in personal health/wellness/spiritual character, creativity, and professional knowledge and skills that lead to therapeutic use of self with diverse clients/populations/communities.
+• Christ-like Character — Viewing yourself as a reflective occupational being with a commitment to personal health, wellness, spiritual growth, and therapeutic use of self with diverse clients and communities

 Courses